daniel2IT/daniel2IT/README.md

 ### Here is What I'm Working On!

-- 🔭 I’m currently working on ASP.NET MVC
+- 🔭 I’m currently working on ASP.NET MVC ✅
-- 🌱 I’m currently learning .Net
+- 🌱 I’m currently learning .Net ✅
-- 👯 I’m looking to collaborate on Asp .Net
+- 👯 I’m looking to collaborate on Asp .Net ✅
-- 🤔 I’m looking for help with finding dream internships!
+- 🤔 I’m looking for help with finding dream internships! ✅
-- 💬 Ask me about Anything
+- 💬 Ask me about Anything ✅
-- 📫 How to reach me: [Linkedin_Profile](https://www.linkedin.com/in/danielvaskevic)
+- 📫 How to reach me: [Linkedin_Profile](https://www.linkedin.com/in/danielvaskevic) ✅
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him ✅
-- ⚡ Fun fact: The first job i wanted when i was a little kid ----> hacker.
+- ⚡ Fun fact: The first job i wanted when i was a little kid ----> hacker. ✅

+<div>Icons made by <a href="https://www.flaticon.com/authors/eucalyp" title="Eucalyp">Eucalyp</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>

 [1.1]: http://i.imgur.com/tXSoThF.png (twitter icon with padding)
 [2.1]: http://i.imgur.com/P3YfQoD.png (facebook icon with padding)